cs230-stanford/website-2018-winter/_posts/2018-02-01-pytorch-vision.md

 __Goals of this tutorial__
 - learn how to use PyTorch to load image data efficiently
-- specify a convolutional networ
+- specify a convolutional network
 - understand the key aspects of the code well-enough to modify it to suit your needs

 __Table of Contents__